Last Updated: April 2026

 The ongoing growth and regeneration of both universities will likely have a spill-over effect on the city’s economy and property market.
 Increased student numbers can stimulate local businesses and services, contributing to the city’s economic vibrancy.
 In turn, a thriving local economy can support property price growth over the medium to long term.
 As such, an investment in student rental property could offer both rental yield and capital growth potential.

-Serviced Accommodation Investment Opportunities in Stoke-on-Trent
+High-Demand Serviced Accommodation (SA) in Stoke

-tStoke-on-Trent has been named as a surprise UK hotspot for Airbnb’s unique listings.
-In the past two years alone, nights booked at Airbnb’s unique properties in Stoke-on-Trent have increased by over 113%.
+With regards to Serviced Accommodation (SA) investment opportunities, Stoke-on-Trent has previously been named as a surprise UK hotspot for Airbnb’s unique listings, with nights booked at Airbnb’s unique properties in Stoke-on-Trent increase by over 113%.
 This growth is being driven by a number of factors, including the city’s strong tourism industry, its growing population, and its investment in infrastructure.

 As a result of this growth, Stoke-on-Trent is becoming an increasingly attractive investment opportunity for property investors looking for rental alternatives.
 The city has a relatively low cost of living, which means that investors can buy properties for a fraction of the price they would pay in other major UK cities.
 Additionally, the city’s strong rental demand and growing population are likely to support high rental yields for years to come.